ShuklaLab/ATRPred/README.md

 ## Running the function

-To run the code; please run the following code (input template along with sample inputs are present in examples folder):
+To run the ATRPred, please run the following code (input template along with sample inputs are present in examples folder):
 ```
 library("ATRPred")
 antiTNFresponse()